-From prose fiction to creative non-fiction, to poetry to essays, to speeches to interviews, we highlight 31 of the best and most important contributions by African writers — and to African writing — this year.
+From prose fiction to creative non-fiction, to poetry to essays, to speeches to interviews, we highlight 32 of the most important contributions by African writers — and to African writing — this year.
 This admittedly-non-definitive list is unranked, only numbered in order of publication.

 1. “The Ghosts of My Student Years in Cyprus” | By Chigozie Obioma | The Guardian UK | Essay